-When it comes to picking a neutral hue, you don't have to stick to just whites and off-whites.
+When it comes to picking a neutral hue, you don't have to stick to whites only.
 In fact, light gray could be considered the perfect neutral.
 It provides just enough color to add depth to any room in your house while keeping your space feeling light and airy.
-It's the ideal color for anyone seeking a sophisticated and chic color that is versatile enough for any decor style.
+It's the ideal color for anyone seeking a sophisticated and chic hue that's versatile enough for any decor style.

 - Color Family: Gray